Active phase separation: new phenomenology from non-equilibrium physics: Active phase separation of a conserved scalar order parameter

 In contrast to the pressure, the chemical potential at a curved interface remains continuous, but the Laplace effect shifts it by an increment that in Model B reads $\Delta\mu = \pm\sigma\kappa/2\phi_b +\mathcal{O}(\kappa^2)$.
 The sign is now such that $\mu$ is {\em increased} at the surface of a liquid-in-vapour droplet.
 The result is a compositional excess $\delta$ outside each droplet that decreases with increasing droplet size: in fact, $\delta = \sigma/(R\phi_b f''(\phi_b))$~\cite{Bray,CatesJFM:2018}.
 This local excess in turn sets boundary conditions on a quasi-static solution of a (linearized) diffusion equation, which slowly drives material down the density gradients from smaller to larger droplets.
 Small droplets evapourate, and large ones grow; the mean droplet size increases forever.
 This is the Ostwald route to complete phase separation.
 Noting that $\mu$ is similarly {\em decreased} for a vapour-in-liquid bubble, exactly similar arguments apply to the growth of vapour bubbles on the opposite side of the phase diagram.
 Moreover, although precise calculations are not possible for the aspherical and/or bicontinous domains that often result from spinodal decomposition, exactly the same physical mechanism acts to coarsen such domains.
 In all cases, sharply curved regions are smoothed out by diffusive transfer of $\phi$ from regions of strong to weak curvature.
 This reduces the interfacial area and hence the free energy.

 The effect of activity on the Ostwald process in AMB+ can be addressed using very similar arguments to those summarised above for the passive case~\cite{tjhung2018cluster}.
 Here we take a different route, following~\cite{cates2023classical}.
 We choose this line of analysis because it can also be used to address capillary waves (Sec.~\ref{subsec:AMB+capillary}) and nucleation phenomena (Sec.~\ref{subsec:AMB+nucleation}).
+The results concerning the Ostwald process are valid in any dimension $d\geq 2$.